shakespete/simple-to-do-list/NOTES.md

 Container components use a connector to connect Redux to a presentational component.
 This connector accepts two functions:
 1) mapStateToProps(state): Takes the current Redux state, and returns an object of props to be passed to the component; used to pass state to the component
 2) mapDispatchToProps(dispatch): Takes the dispatch function from the Redux store, and returns an object of props to be passed to the component; used to pass action creators to the component

+Redux Hooks

+useDispatch
+The useDispatch Hook returns a reference to the dispatch function that is provided by the Redux store.
+It can be used to dispatch actions that are returned from action creators.

+useSelector
+The Selector Hook.
+It allows us to get data from the Redux store state, by defining a selector function.

+const result = useSelector(selectorFn, equalityFn)

+selectorFn is a function that works similarly to the mapStateToProps function.
+It will get the full state object as its only argument.
+The selector function gets executed whenever the component renders, and whenever an action is dispatched (and the state is different than the previous state).